 So, what tooth-friendly foods should one opt for?

 Cheese provides a lot of important vitamins and minerals important for strong, healthy teeth.
 Calcium provided in cheese allows for strong teeth, and the protein casein keeps tooth enamel healthy and up-kept.

 Cheese also helps maintain the pH balance in the mouth, which is vital for good oral health.

-In addition to these, cheese also provides probiotics which are healthy bacteria that help fight against bad oral bacteria in the mouth and rest of the body, preventing cavity development, gum disease, and other oral-related problems.
+In addition to these, cheese also provides probiotics which are healthy bacteria.
+Probiotics can help fight against bad oral bacteria in the mouth and rest of the body, preventing cavity development, gum disease, and other health problems.

 - Brie cheese on crackers

-- Cheese ball to dip crunchy breadsticks in
+- A cheese ball to dip crunchy breadsticks in

 - Baguette slices with herb cream cheese